 Note that the Tx and Rx AMI models utilizing a particular .bci file must support the Protocol_Specific parameters defined in that BCI file.

 The .bci file sets the minimum standard for back-channel communication for a particular protocol.
-This specification does not restrict the Tx and Rx from implementing and supporting extra taps.
+This specification does not restrict the Tx and Rx from implementing and supporting extra taps or any other relevant information.

 The Tx AMI executable model will create a parameter string based on the supported protocol indicated by the .ami file reserved parameter Backchannel_Protocol.
 This tree string will contain a BCI branch with the branch name “BCI” and will be passed to the Rx AMI executable model using the AMI_parameters_out argument in the AMI_Getwave function.

 The Rx AMI executable model will also create a parameter string based on the supported protocol indicated by the .ami file reserved parameter Backchannel_Protocol.
 This tree string will contain a BCI branch with the branch name “BCI” and will be passed to the Tx AMI executable model using the AMI_parameters_out argument in the AMI_Getwave function.

+The AMI model receiving the tree string will look for the “BCI” root name to extract the BCI tree string.

 In the case of a statistical simulation or a time domain simulation without the AMI_Getwave function (GetWave_Exists parameter set as "False" and Init_Return_Impulse set as “True”) the parameters string from the Tx AMI_Init function will be passed to the Rx AMI_Init function and from Rx AMI_Init function to the the Tx AMI_Init function through the AMI_parameters_out argument in the AMI_Init function for the Tx and Rx.